-Philanthropy, Science, and Medicine, 1890-1920
+Science and Medicine: The Professionalization of Education, 1890-1920

 This week focuses on the role of elite philanthropy in the development of science and medicine.
-During its first two or three decades, modern philanthropy concentrated on the natural sciences.
-Science was seen as objective and rational, and often identified as the root of American prosperity and progress.
-The scientific method empowered human inquiry, by opening knowledge to empirical evidence and analysis.
+During its first two or three decades, modern philanthropy was centrally focused on the hard sciences.
+Science was seen as objective and rational, often identified as the root of American prosperity and progress.
+Science is premised on rationality and frequently linked with the technocratic and machine metaphor used to describe industry.

-The scientific paradigm fit with the economic and intellectual culture of capitalism and liberalism insofar as it was oriented around expert and rational knowledge, it flourished in the private sector and not the state, and was based on the hierarchy of merit rather than patronage or class.
-Science moved forward because of intelligence, ingenuity, and rigor and was seen as driven by laissez-faire democracy.
+The scientific paradigm fit with the economic and intellectual culture of capitalism and liberalism insofar as it was oriented around expert and rational knowledge; it flourished in the private sector and not the state; and it was based on the hierarchy of merit rather than patronage or class.
+Science moved forward because of intelligence, ingenuity, and rigor and was seen to be driven by laissez-faire democracy.

-Science provided philanthropy a model for how to remake the social order.
-While science progressed through the creation of highly trained professional intellectual communities, so did philanthropy conceive of the creation of new expert intellectual communities (dominated by scientists, medical experts, and social reforms) who could remake the social world along scientific, rational, and expert lines.
-Foundations and philanthropists focused on the creation of medical knowledge hoping to eradicate disease, disseminate hygiene information, and create a healthier, more efficient physical environment.
+Science provided philanthropy with a model for remaking the social order.
+While science progressed through the creation of highly trained professionals, philanthropy conceived of the creation of new expert intellectual communities (dominated by scientists, medical experts, and social reforms) who could remake the social world along scientific, rational, and expert lines.
+Foundations and philanthropists focused on the creation of medical institutions and knowledge, hoping to eradicate disease, disperse hygiene information, and create a healthier, more efficient physical environment.

-- 1. Discuss the scientific method. - 2.
-Discuss the transfer of authoritative knowledge from religion to science.
+Discuss the scientific method.

-3. Discuss the transformation of the university and the professionalization of knowledge.
+- Discuss the transfer of authoritative knowledge from religion to science. - Discuss the transformation of the university and the professionalization of knowledge.

-- Burton Bledstein, The Culture of Professionalism (New York: W.W.
-Norton, 1976). - George Corner, A History of the Rockefeller Institute, 1901-1953: Origins and Growth (New York: Rockefeller Institute Press, 1964). - Merle Curti, The Role of Philanthropy in American Education (New Brunswick: Rutgers University Press, 1965). - John Ettling, The Germ of Laziness: Rockefeller Philanthropy and Public Health in the New South (Cambridge: Harvard University Press, 1981). - Elizabeth Fee, Disease and Discovery: A History of Hygiene and Public Health, 1916-1933 (Baltimore: Johns Hopkins University Press, 1987). - Ernst P. Fischer and Carol Lipson.
-Thinking About Science: Max Delbruck and the Origins of Molecular Biology (New York: W.W.
-Norton & Company, 1988). - Rudolf K. Haerle, Jr., "William Isaac Thomas and the Helen Culver Fund for Race Psychology: The Beginnings of Scientific Sociology at the University of Chicago, 1910-1913," Journal of Behavioral Sciences 27 (1991): 21-41. - Gerald Jones, The Circuit Riders: Rockefeller Money and the Rise of Modern Science (New York: W.W.
-Norton & Co., 1989). - Lily E. Kay, The Molecular Vision of Life: Caltech, the Rockefeller Foundation, and the Rise of the New Biology (New York: Oxford University Press, 1993). - Joseph Kiger, American Learned Societies (Washington: Public Affairs Press, 1963).
+- Bledstein, Burton.
+The Culture of Professionalism.
+New York: W.W.
+Norton, 1976. - Corner, George.
+A History of the Rockefeller Institute, 1901-1953: Origins and Growth.
+New York: Rockefeller Institute Press, 1964. - Curti, Merle.
+The Role of Philanthropy in American Education.
+New Brunswick: Rutgers University Press, 1965. - Ettling, John.
+The Germ of Laziness: Rockefeller Philanthropy and Public Health in the New South.
+Cambridge: Harvard University Press, 1981. - Fee, Elizabeth.
+Disease and Discovery: A History of Hygiene and Public Health, 1916-1933.
+Baltimore: Johns Hopkins University Press, 1987. - Fischer, Ernst P., and Carol Lipson.
+Thinking About Science: Max Delbruck and the Origins of Molecular Biology.
+New York: W.W.
+Norton & Company, 1988. - Haerle, Rudolf K., Jr. "William Isaac Thomas and the Helen Culver Fund for Race Psychology: The Beginnings of Scientific Sociology at the University of Chicago, 1910-1913."
+Journal of Behavioral Sciences 27 (1991): 21-41. - Jones, Gerald.
+The Circuit Riders: Rockefeller Money and the Rise of Modern Science.
+New York: W.W.
+Norton & Co., 1989. - Kay, Lily E. The Molecular Vision of Life: Caltech, the Rockefeller Foundation, and the Rise of the New Biology.
+New York: Oxford University Press, 1993. - Kiger, Joseph.
+American Learned Societies.
+Washington: Public Affairs Press, 1963.

-- Robert Kohler, "A Policy for the Advancement of Science: The Rockefeller Foundation, 1924-29," Minerva 16 (1978): 480-515, and Partners in Science: Foundations and Natural Scientists, 1900-45.
-Chicago: University of Chicago Press, 1991. - David Noble, America By Design (New York: Alfred A. Knopf, 1977). - Alexandra Oleson and John Voss, The Organization of Knowledge in Modern America, 1860-1920 (Baltimore: Johns Hopkins University, 1976). - Brundage Sears, Philanthropy in the History of American Higher Education (New York: Transaction Publishers, 1990). - Steven C. Wheatley, The Politics of Philanthropy: Abraham Flexner and Medical Education (Madison: University of Wisconsin Press, 1988).
+- Kohler, Robert.
+"A Policy for the Advancement of Science: The Rockefeller Foundation, 1924-29."
+Minerva 16 (1978): 480-515.
+Kohler, Robert.
+Partners in Science: Foundations and Natural Scientists, 1900-45.
+Chicago: University of Chicago Press, 1991. - Noble, David.
+America By Design.
+New York: Alfred A. Knopf, 1977. - Oleson, Alexandra, and John Voss.
+The Organization of Knowledge in Modern America, 1860-1920.
+Baltimore: Johns Hopkins University, 1976. - Sears, Brundage.
+Philanthropy in the History of American Higher Education.
+New York: Transaction Publishers, 1990. - Veysey, Laurence R. The Emergence of the American University.
+Chicago: University of Chicago Press, 1965. - Wheatley, Steven C. The Politics of Philanthropy: Abraham Flexner and Medical Education.
+Madison: University of Wisconsin Press, 1988.